withastro/docs/src/pages/en/reference/directives-reference.md

 title: Directives Reference
 ---

+Directives are special properties that can be passed to HTML elements, Astro components, And UI Framework components.
+Directives can only be used inside of Astro components.

+This directives on this page are originised by what they can be used on.

 ## UI Framework components

 These can be used on components from any of the UI Frameworks that Astro supports.
 Lean more about UI Framework components on their [dedicated page](/en/core-concepts/framework-components).